sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcCancelTheRegistrationOfOperators"></a>
 # **gcCancelTheRegistrationOfOperators**
-> gcCancelTheRegistrationOfOperators(channelUrl, operatorIds, apiToken, deleteAll)
+> gcCancelTheRegistrationOfOperators(apiToken, channelUrl, operatorIds, deleteAll)

 Cancel the registration of operators